microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/printer-create.md

 ## <a name="example"></a>Exemplo
 ### <a name="request"></a>Solicitação
 Este é um exemplo de solicitação.
-Para obter ajuda para criar a solicitação de assinatura de certificado (CSR) necessária, consulte o [exemplo de código de geração de CSR](https://docs.microsoft.com/universal-print/hardware/universal-print-oem-certificate-signing-request).

 # <a name="http"></a>[HTTP](#tab/http)